tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated:230415 .htaccess1 with better speed and some moore security, the only thing missing is feed stealers!
-Uppdated: 230401 .htaccess 1 updated with protection, wget/curl/postman download site.
+- Uppdated: 230401 .htaccess 1 updated with protection, wget/curl/postman download site.
 - Updated: BBQ PRO customs codes with protection.
 - Updated:230324 htacces1 updated:) Works great!
 - Updated: 230316 htaccess1 - Some old stuff gone, new theats added!, works great, nothing to see on google webmasters tools!